Early Childhood Education Recognition of Prior Learning (RPL) Program

 • Review the Program Guide

-• Submit RPL Application & upload required support documents using the online form & pay application /eligibility fee
+• Fill in the RPL application & upload required support documents using the 2024 Application Form

 • Receive & review the Candidate Examination Package